 The recent followers who are just getting to know you are where a lot of opportunities reside in the Reality Show Method.

 To create an effective online reality show I recommend posting daily or a minimum of once per week.

 This schedule shouldn’t be a ton of extra work for you, it is about documenting the activities and thoughts you have throughout your everyday life.
 Use a combination of photo, text, and video posts to create your “show”.

-Coincidentally, because of my reality show I ended up going out more often and do more cool stuff.
+Coincidentally, because of my reality show, I ended up going out more often and doing more cool stuff.
 Your life can’t be boring if you’re producing a reality show!

 Starting a reality show on the Internet is a popular strategy to create an authentic brand that your audience admires.
 You’re not just promoting your business on social media, you are representing yourself, so be authentic!

 - It’s the mundane stories of your daily life that your followers actually care about.

 - Share stories using a mix of text, photos, and videos.

 - Post daily if you can, or post weekly at minimum.